KMan9454/licentia/website/src/pages/how-to-update.md

 :::note
 _Wabbajack_ will only update what has changed, it will not repeat the entire installation &mdash; so this will be *much* faster than the initial installation.
+:::

+:::danger
 It is rarely recommended to continue a save when you update a modlist (unless an update is labeled `Save Safe` in the changelog/announcement)!
-:::

-:::tip
-If you want to keep your manually added mods, don't forget to prefix them with `[NoDelete]` in MO2, so _Wabbajack_ won't delete them during the update.
+Check the [Changelog](/changelog) for more information on the update you are installing, and if it is save safe or not.
 :::